 You can find out most of the interesting data about an Animated Mesh at runtime, using several handy functions.

-Plays an animation on the animated mesh.
+Plays an animation on the animated mesh that is in a Client Context.
 Optional parameters can be provided to control the animation playback:

 playbackRate (Number): Controls how fast the animation plays.